marcosvcorsi/marcosvcorsi/README.md

 ### <h3>Hey guys 👋</h3>
 <p>
-  My passion for games led me to learn about technology, programming and English!
+  My passion for games led me to learn about technology, programming, and English!

-  I am current studying React and Node.js.
-Working with Javascript and Typescript projects.
+  I am a Software Engineer with 9+ years of experience, living in Brazil.
+I already worked as a full-stack developer, using Node.js and React, currently working more with the back-end using Node.js/Typescript.
+I'm always learning more about new technologies, and trying to evolve in my professional and personal life.
 </p>

 <div>